 In search of the best vegan blogs?
-We’ve compiled a list of our favorite vegan blogs of 2019 for you to use as a departure point when searching for vegan food blogs.
+We’ve compiled a list of our favorite vegan blogs for 2020 for you to use as a departure point when searching for vegan food blogs.
 Enjoy!

 Ginny Kay McMeans’ Vegan In The Freezer

 There’s so much money in vegan food now that a lot of vegan blogs have lost the personal touch.